AIS Insurance Privacy Policies Statement

 In CA, AIS is Auto Insurance Specialists, LLC, CA Insurance License 0524784.

-Outside of CA, AIS is PoliSeek AIS Insurance Solutions, Inc., CA Insurance License #0F51713, DBA “AIS Auto Insurance Specialists Agency “.
+Outside of CA, AIS is PoliSeek AIS Insurance Solutions, Inc., CA Insurance License #0F51713, DBA “AIS Auto Insurance Specialists Agency. “

-You may request access to the personal information that we record about you.
-The request may include the source of the information and the identity of the persons, institutions or types of institutions to whom we have disclosed such information within two (2) years prior to your request.
-Your request may also include the right to view such information and copy it in person, or request that a copy of it be sent to you by mail (for which we may charge you a reasonable fee to cover our costs).
-Your request may also include making corrections, amendments or deletions of any information in our possession.
+You may request access and amend your personal information: You may request access to the personal information we record.
+The request may include the source of the information and the identity of the persons, institutions, or types of institutions to whom we have disclosed such information within two (2) years prior to your request.
+Your request may also include the right to view such information and copy it in person or request that a copy of it be sent to you by mail (for which we may charge you a reasonable fee to cover our costs) or email.
+Your request may also include making corrections or amendments to any information in our possession.
 The procedures that you must follow to request access to or an amendment of your information are as follows:

 You should submit a request in writing to:

 Auto Insurance Specialists